toolness/nunjucks/home.md

 Yes, just include the `nunjucks-dev.js` file in the `browser` folder.

 In production, you should use `browser/nunjucks.js` instead (or even better, the minified version with `-min`), and precompile your templates.
 This file is much smaller and only includes the runtime necessary without the full compiler.
+You need to precompile your templates.

-To precompile your templates, use the `precompile.js` script in the `bin` directory.
+See [Using Nunjucks in the Browser](http://localhost:4567/api#Using-Nunjucks-in-the-Browser) for more details.

 ### Can I share templates between Python/jinja2 and javascript/nunjucks?